Paralegal Studies Program

 Paralegals are prohibited by law from offering legal services directly to members of the public.

-Introduction to Law & the Paralegal (LGL 110)
+Introduction to Law and the Paralegal –In person (LGL 110)

 I look forward to seeing you in class!